Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: Introduction

 \section{Introduction}

-To understand the contribution of star-forming galaxies in governing cosmic reionisation, a process whereby the intergalactic medium (IGM) underwent a phase transition from a neutral to completely ionised gas, requires measures of their ionising photon production efficiencies, \xiion, the fraction of Lyman continuum (LyC; $\lambda_0 < 912$\,\AA) photons that manage to escape from the galaxy, \fesc\ \citep[see][for a review]{day18} and the integrated space density of galaxies, derived from the UV luminosity functions \citep[e.g.][]{rob13, rob15, bou15, fin15}.
+Understand the contribution of star-forming galaxies in governing cosmic reionisation, a process whereby the intergalactic medium (IGM) underwent a phase transition from a neutral to completely ionised gas, requires measures of their ionising photon production efficiencies (\xiion) the fraction of Lyman continuum (LyC; $\lambda_0 < 912$\,\AA) photons that manage to escape from the galaxy (\fesc; see \citealt{day18} for a review) and the integrated space density of galaxies, derived from UV luminosity functions \citep[e.g.][]{rob13, rob15, bou15, fin15}.

-The nature and strength of the ionising radiation emerging from young stars within star-forming galaxies can be derived from emission lines seen at rest-frame UV and optical wavelengths \citep[e.g.][]{gut16, fel16, xia18, pla19}, including the Balmer line H$\alpha$ whose intensity is related to the number of ionising photons produced through recombination physics \citep[e.g.][]{shi18}.
+The nature and strength of the ionising radiation emerging from young stars within star-forming galaxies can be derived from emission lines seen at rest-frame UV and optical wavelengths \citep[e.g.][]{gut16, fel16, xia18, pla19}, including the Balmer H$\alpha$ line whose intensity is related to the number of ionising photons produced through recombination physics \citep[e.g.][]{shi18}.
 Detailed spectroscopic studies of galaxies at intermediate redshifts have provided reliable measurements of \xiion\ and we can expect continued progress within the reionisation era ($z\gtrsim6$) following the successful deployment of the \emph{James Webb Space Telescope (JWST)}.

 Due to the increasing neutrality of the IGM at higher redshifts, however, direct measurements of LyC radiation from galaxies become challenging at $z\gtrsim4$ \citep[e.g.][]{ino14}.
 A popular strategy for estimating \fesc\ for galaxies in the reionisation era is to study `analogues' (i.e. with comparable physical properties) of $z>6$ galaxies at intermediate redshifts ($z\sim3$), for which LyC leakage can be directly observed \citep[e.g.][]{sha06}.
-With a detailed understanding of the nature of the stellar populations and conditions of the interstellar medium (ISM) in analogous intermediate redshift galaxies that exhibit high \fesc\ \citep{nak20, sax22}, it may then be possible to infer which sources are likely to contribute most to driving cosmic reionisation.
+With a detailed understanding of the ionising output of stars and conditions of the interstellar medium (ISM) that enable significant escape of LyC photons \citep[e.g.][]{nak20, sax22} in analogous intermediate redshift galaxies, it may then be possible to infer which types of sources are likely to be the key drivers of cosmic reionisation.